tintin10q/headless-henk/README.md

 export PLACENL_SAVE_IMAGES="false"
 ```

+If an `accounts.toml` file is present the contents of `PLACENL_REDDIT_PASSWORD`,  `PLACENL_REDDIT_USERNAME` and `PLACENL_REDDIT_AUTH_TOKEN` env vars are ignored.

 # How to get reddit jwt?

 You don't need a reddit jwt because you can just log in using an account and password.
-If you want to use multiple accounts create an `account.toml` and run Henk.
+If you want to use multiple
+accounts create an `account.toml` and run Henk.

 If you do want to run with a token then The easiest way is to just run `login.py` to get a token.
-This will also automatically add the token to
+This will also
+automatically add the token to
 the `config.toml`.
 You can also run `login.py` by doing `poetry run login`.
-Both running `login.py` and  `poetry run login` support the --config flag.
+Both running `login.py`
+and  `poetry run login` support the --config flag.

 If the login does it work

 ## You can also go to the website: